ABSENCES AND ATTENDANCE

 WITHDRAWAL FROM SCHOOL

 Notice of withdrawal must be made directly to Ms. Natalie.
-Parent(s) or guardian(s) must give the school notice of intent to withdraw at least 2 weeks in advance.
+Parent(s) or guardian(s) must give notice of intent to withdraw 60 days in advance.
 Parent(s) or guardian(s) are still responsible for the final months of tuition.
 We require that a notice of withdrawal be submitted to the director in writing.